-You are 7.3 days younger because of the high fiber and low calories in this filling, nutrient-dense dish.
+With this Worcestershire Winter Vegetables with Currant-Studded Bulgur recipe you are 7.3 days younger because of the high fiber and low calories in this filling, nutrient-dense dense.

 Preparation Time: 10 minutes